IRS Audit Process Explained for Businesses in Great Neck Estates, NY

 Even small missteps can complicate the IRS audit process.
 Being aware of frequent errors allows you to avoid them and streamline the audit.

-The following mistakes are most often observed and should be actively prevented:
+The following mistakes are most often observed and should be actively prevented.

 Businesses often assume minor errors are negligible, but even small inconsistencies can trigger further scrutiny—always double-check every entry and document.